-The Trustees have recently supplied Govan Housing Association Limited with an updated contribution figure to the past service deficit.
-From 1 April 2014 Govan Housing Association Limited will be required to pay £231,002 per annum as a contribution to the past service deficit.
-This will represent an increase of 178% in Govan Housing Association Limited's contribution to the past service deficit.
+The trustees have recently supplied the Association with an updated contribution figure to the past service deficit.
+From 1 April 2014 the Association will be required to pay £231,002 per annum as a contribution to the past service deficit.
+This will represent an increase of 178% in the Association's contribution to the past service deficit.
 The deficit contribution will increase each April by 3%.